-Since 2018 Nathan has been a doctoral student in the Department of Sociology at the University of California, Los Angeles, where he focuses on issues of international migration, inequality, and education.
-His work focuses on how the experience of international migration transforms the lives of immigrants and their children.
+Since 2018 I have been pursuing a PhD in the Department of Sociology at the University of California, Los Angeles, where I focus on issues of international migration, inequality, and education.
+My dissertation studies how migration affects the academic outcomes of young immigrants, especially foreign-born children of return migrants.

-His independent research has examined the academic outcomes of youths of immigrant background: U.S.-born children of return migrants in Mexico, Eastern Europeans in Western Europe, and children of immigrants in the United Kingdom.
-He highlights the important role of national education systems and other institutions the ways they can both enable and hinder immigrant integration and success.
-In collaborative work he has also studied the migration of immigrants in same-sex couples, deportation worry among Latino immigrants, and the naturalization processes of early 20th-century European immigrants
+My independent research has examined the academic outcomes of youths of immigrant background: U.S.-born children of return migrants in Mexico, Eastern Europeans in Western Europe, and children of immigrants in the United Kingdom.
+I highlight the important roles of national education systems and other institutions, showing how they can both enable and hinder immigrant integration and success.
+In collaborative work I have also studied the migration of immigrants in same-sex couples, deportation worry among Latino immigrants, and the naturalization processes of early 20th-century European immigrants

-Born in Rochester, New York, Nathan grew up in Overland Park, Kansas, and attended the University of Missouri-Kansas City, where he majored in French and cello performance.
-After graduating in 2013, he taught English in Belgium on a Fulbright grant before securing a job as program manager in the Fulbright office in Brussels.
-In 2016-2017 he completed a master’s in Social Policy and Social Research at University College London’s Institute of Education.
+Born in Rochester, New York, I grew up in Overland Park, Kansas, and attended the University of Missouri-Kansas City, where I majored in French and cello performance.
+After graduating in 2013, I taught English in Belgium on a Fulbright grant before securing a job as Program Manager in the Fulbright office in Brussels.
+In 2016-2017 I completed a master’s in Social Policy and Social Research at University College London’s Institute of Education.